-In this vein each year, the Tax Foundation’s calculates “Tax Freedom Day” based upon what day individuals across the nation as whole have earned enough money to pay off their taxes for the year.
-In 2012, that day was April 17th - so government spending is indeed a proxy for freedom.
+In this vein each year, the Tax Foundation calculates “Tax Freedom Day” based upon what day individuals across the nation as a whole have earned enough money to pay off their taxes for the year.
+In 2012, that day was April 17th – so government spending is indeed a proxy for freedom.
 It’s horrifying if you really stop and think about this number and the trend behind it because it shows we will now spend nearly the first four months of each year working for government.
-Worse still is that with the present trends in federal spending we are headed to some form of indentured servitude with over 70 percent of our day, week and month going to government if there is no change to the spending juggernaut in Washington.
+Worse still is that with the present trends in federal spending we are headed to some form of indentured servitude where over 70 percent of our day, week and month go to government, if there is no change to the spending juggernaut in Washington.

 Encouragingly, Mark’s record is second to none in holding spending in check – and in fighting debts and deficit spending.

 Mark was rated number one in the entire United States Congress by both Citizens Against Government Waste and the National Taxpayers Union for his efforts to limit federal spending and taxation.
 Similarly the CATO Institute ranked Mark the most financially conservative Governor in America, calling him “a staunch supporter of spending restraint and pro-growth tax reforms.”

 As governor, he eliminated nearly $1 billion in deficits and debts inherited from the previous administration.